alttch/roboger/README.md

 * put roboger to */opt/roboger* (recommended)
 * install realpath and pip3
-* python3 modules python3-cryptography and python3-mysqldb have problems
+* python3 module python3-cryptography has problems installing via pip3, install
-   installing via pip3, install them better manually
+  it better manually
 * run install.sh to make required dirs and install missing python3 mods
 * use sqlite database (default) or:
+  * install pymysql module (pip3 install pymysql)
   * create mysql database 'roboger' (or set any other name you wish)
   * create mysql user for roboger db
   * run *mysql roboger < roboger-mysql.sql*
 * copy etc/roboger.ini.dist to etc/roboger.ini, edit required fields
 * obtain Telegram bot token for your private bot if you plan to use Telegram endpoints and put it to roboger.ini as well